EmumbaOrg/postgres-invoice-pilot/README.md

 - **Apache AGE** to model document relationships as knowledge graphs
 - **Azure Document Intelligence** for structured document extraction

-The platform also features an **AI Financial Copilot**, providing real-time insights into vendor performance, SOW compliance, and invoice validation—helping financial teams understand document accuracy and vendor relationships.
+The platform also features an **AI Financial Chatbot**, providing real-time insights into vendor performance, SOW compliance, and invoice validation—helping financial teams understand document accuracy and vendor relationships.

 ### 🎯 Primary Use Cases

+1. **Automated Document Text Extraction**
+   Leverages Azure Document Intelligence to automatically extract and structure text from uploaded PDF documents into machine-readable formats for AI analysis.

-1. **Automated Document Validation**
+2. **Automated Document Validation**
    An AI-powered workflow built using `LangChain` agents validates invoices against statements of work, checking compliance, billing accuracy, and payment terms in real time.

-2. **Intelligent Financial Copilot**
+3. **Financial Chatbot**
    A smart assistant that answers questions about vendors, SOWs, and invoices using vector search and semantic understanding to provide contextual financial insights.

 Using a curated financial dataset (SOWs, invoices, vendor profiles), the platform enables: